Gordon Stobbe: Musical groups

-Television, Radio and Film
+Television, radio and film

-In the 1980s, Gordon Stobbe co-created, hosted, and musical directed eight seasons of a traditional music television variety program on the ATV / CTV Network, called "Up Home Tonight" in Halifax, Nova Scotia.
+In the 1980s, Stobbe co-created, hosted, and musical directed eight seasons of a traditional music television variety program on the ATV / CTV Network, called Up Home Tonight in Halifax, Nova Scotia.
 This show was created at ATV and appeared across Canada on the CTV network.
 Before each season, Gordon and the producer would travel to numerous small towns throughout all three Maritime provinces, auditioning acts for the show.
 This Talent Search each year not only discovered new artists but also became a goal for many local musicians, singers and dancers to have a chance to perform.
-Up Home Tonight showcased many well-known performers before they began their professional careers, including Natalie MacMaster, Ashley MacIsaac, the Rankin Family, the Barra McNeils, Lenny Gallant, J.P.
+Up Home Tonight showcased many well-known performers before they began their professional careers, including Natalie MacMaster, Ashley MacIsaac, the Rankin Family, the Barra McNeils, Lennie Gallant, J.P.
 Cormier and others.
 The show also featured some American touring acts, including Mac Wiseman, Ralph Stanley, Kenny Baker and Josh Graves and the Bluegrass Cardinals.
 The format for this show became the basis for the many ‘Kitchen Party’ type shows that have appeared in years since.

-Gordon Stobbe also hosted, for twelve years, a weekly Bluegrass radio show "Bluegrass Express" on CHFX in Halifax, Nova Scotia.
+Stobbe also hosted, for twelve years, a weekly Bluegrass radio show "Bluegrass Express" on CHFX in Halifax, Nova Scotia.
 He supported many local bands and performers, showcasing their music and playing their recordings.
 A forum for supporting and promoting live shows for Maritime musicians was provided through this TV program.

 He has made many radio and television appearances across Canada, including CTV's The Ronnie Prophet Show in Toronto.

-Mr. Stobbe has also worked extensively in radio, theatre, and in other performing arts, often commissioned to compose music for CBC Radio, and other radio and film projects.
+Stobbe has also worked extensively in radio, theatre, and in other performing arts, often commissioned to compose music for CBC Radio, and other radio and film projects.
 Gordon performed and acted in the Nova Scotia / Hollywood film, ‘A Christmas Wedding’.
 He has also been a musical coach for actors in Hollywood-produced movies shot in Nova Scotia.